Ehyiah/MappingBundle/README.md

 You can easily create them or use some of prebuilt.
 To create them just create a class and implements TransformerInterface or ReverseTransformerInterface (or both if you need both)

-Transformers can have 2 methods transform and reverseTransform. and you can pass an array of options. transform is used in mapToEntity
+Transformers can have 2 methods transform and reverseTransform. and you can pass an array of options that will be used in both.

-reverseTransform is used in mapToDto
+transform method is used in mapToTarget

 ```php
     // src/DTO/MyAwesomeDTO